 During the design process, we generate a constant flow of meanings while navigating through space.
 We inevitably end up with an extensive set of information as sense- and meaning-makers when presenting results/meanings.
 In this way, we are continuously occupied by breaking down meanings so we can understand how parts meet the goal.

-From a hybrid’s cognitive friendly perspective on the construction of narratives, meanings constitute “the top”.
-The meaning could be anything from a vision, phrase, or sentence in which a causal network of objects, worlds, and actions containing the engaging and motivating forces.
+From a hybrid’s cognitive-friendly perspective on the construction of narratives, meanings constitute “the top.”
+The meaning could be anything from a vision, phrase, or sentence in which a causal network of objects, worlds, and actions contains the engaging and motivating forces.

 But we aren’t at the bottom yet.

-First I want to show how the thinking strategies reveal something exciting about the general expectations on the narrative’s appearance and behavior.
+First, I want to show how the thinking strategies reveal something exciting about the general expectations of the narrative’s appearance and behavior.

 It surprises us.